railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    *Order line on a  supplier order*

-When you've completed the product, Open ERP automatically completes the other fields on the form:
+When you have completed the product, Open ERP automatically completes the other fields on the form:

 * :guilabel:`Unit of Measure`, taken from the :guilabel:`Purchase UoM` field on the product form,